Brooklyn Blueberries

 Farmers who have an Environmental Farm Plan (EFP) learn how to reduce agriculture's impact on the environment.
 Many Environmental Farm Plan participants enjoy increased efficiency, profitability, and new customers as a result of increased environmental sustainability.
 (Ministry of Agriculture and Food)

-With the support of his EFP Advisor, Steve was guided through to the completion of his Environmental Farm Plan workbook.
+With the support of his EFP Advisor, Steve was guided through the completion of his Environmental Farm Plan workbook.
 Throughout the process, he was able to identify key sustainability and water security shortcomings of the blueberry farm.

 Steve Luteyn found the process empowering.
-“If you are farmer looking to have a professional come to your farm to help you identify environmental improvements,” mused Steve, “This is the program to empower you and find funding to rectify and protect it.”
+"If you are a farmer looking to have a professional come to your farm to help you identify environmental improvements," mused Steve, "This is the program to empower you and find funding to rectify and protect it."

 The EFP program has been instrumental in helping farmers realize their commitment to sustainable farming practices while enhancing their operational efficiency.